Open-Science-Community-Saudi-Arabia/OLS3/README.md

 - Change the description of the project in OLS3 webiste
 - The theory of change, map, proposals, website!

+### News - Week 11
+- A meeting with Serah from the carpentries, discussed the limittaion of building local community in MENA.
+- I recived a serval opportunities to talk about OSCSA

 ## My Resources:

 ### Community building